Michigan’s Most Fascinating Abandoned Places

 Eloise mental institution

-Westland Though more is missing than remains, the leftovers of this 50-acre complex are still touted by paranormal experts as one of the most haunted locations in Michigan.
+It’s all fun and games until somebody gets a lobotomy, and you can be sure they doled those out at this 50-acre complex.
+Though more is missing than remains at the grounds of Eloise, the leftovers are still touted by paranormal experts as one of the most haunted locations in Michigan.
 Eloise served as a mental institution (also a tuberculosis sanitarium and a poorhouse at some point) for more than 150 years.
 Knowing what we know about the history of mental health treatment in the country of the freedom eagle, you can imagine a series of unfortunate events occurred behind these walls.

 Fisher Body Plant 21

-Detroit Now that the Packard Plant has been bought, and construction’s beginning on turning it into living, retail, and office spaces, Fisher Body Plant 21 may well be the reigning king of Detroit's abandoned factories.
+Now that the Packard Plant has been bought and sits in varied stages of demolition, crumbling and planned renovation, Fisher Body Plant 21 may well be the reigning king of Detroit's abandoned factories.
 At the corner of Piquette and Antoine, this factory for Fisher vehicles (which was eventually dissolved into General Motors) was designed by famed architect Albert Kahn and built in 1919, and was in service until 1974.
 The neglected space has been utilized as a canvas for graffiti artists, and even installation artists who have created some pretty unique happenings inside.